 This course draws upon the entire body of writing (fictional and non-fictional) by and/or about women.
 In different semesters, it may focus on different themes, periods, genres, authors, or issues related to women.
 Prerequisite(s): WRIT 102 or CRTW 201.
-Notes: Offered in spring/odd years.
+Notes: Crosslisted with ENGL 330.
+Offered in spring/ odd years.